EdDataScienceEES/tutorial-hollybee04/index.md

 *Figure 1: Hydrological Model (Kansas Geological Survey, 2024)*

 Here, we can see precipitation enters the system and either:
-- runs straight to the channel (surface runoff),
+- Flows directly to the channel (surface runoff),
-- infiltrates into the ground
+- Infiltrates into the ground
-- or evapotranspires back up.
+- Or returns to the atmosphere through evapotranspiration.

 So.. what if we created a model that could predict the average flow of water through a river each month in any year.